Math Language Routines: Discourse with a Purpose

 (Standards for Mathematical Practice 3: Construct viable arguments and critique the reasoning of others.

-Similar to doing error analysis, students have the opportunity to engage with a strategy for solving that might be different from theirs in order to find ways to improve the situation representation, address and clarify misconceptions about the math, and “borrow” parts of the strategy that were relevant to add to their toolbox.)
+Students have the opportunity to engage with a strategy for solving that might be different from theirs in order to find ways to improve the situation representation, address and clarify misconceptions about the math, and “borrow” parts of the strategy that were relevant to add to their toolbox.)

 (Standards for Mathematical Practice 2: Reason abstractly and quantitatively, and 4: Model with mathematics.